groboclown/ldag/ldag-monoid.md

 * Label order preservation:
   > ℓ(*u*)<ℓ(*v*)⇒ℓ′(*f*(*u*))<ℓ′(*f*(*v*))

-This implies that edge direction is retained in the homomorphism.
+This implies that edge structure (including direction) is retained in the homomorphism.

 ### Identity and Composition